meltoner/agrofelis/components/connectivity/readme.md

 	docker rm -f agrofelis.unificator1

-All docker instance runing on the host machine can be listed using the following command
+All docker instances runing on the host machine can be listed using the following command

 	docker ps